7 PROGRESSIVE PARRISH

 This period is when, in my view, they released their finest albums starting with Days Of Future Passed in 1967 with Tony Clarke as Producer, sadly no longer with us.

-Discovering them in 1970, I have followed them ever since and I
+Discovering them in 1970, I have followed the band members musical careers ever since and I

-still play their timeless romantic music.
-They are the centre of my musical universe.
-They are still recording new music in 2015.
+still play their timeless, beautiful and romantic music today.
+They are the centre of my musical universe and have a TIMELESS BEAUTY..

 In 2016 it will be 50 years since Justin Hayward and John Lodge joined the band.